InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/Consent string and vendor list formats v1.1 Final.md

   <tr>
     <td>Host</td>
     <td>.consensu.org</td>
     <td>The DNS resolution for the name cmp-name.mgr.consensu.org will be delegated by the standardizing authority (IAB) to each CMP.
-CMP?s will host their code, API?s, and CDN at this domain or subdomains.</td>
+CMP's will host their code, API's, and CDN at this domain or subdomains.</td>
   </tr>
   <tr>
     <td>Path</td>